-• Compliance with key capital ratios (see Chapter 5);

-- Client (Tax) Integrity Risk and Financial Economic Crime Risk;

-- Data Governance and quality Risk; and
+- Regulatory Ratio Management (see Chapter 5); - Client (Tax) Integrity Risk and Conduct Risk; - Data Governance Risk; and - Geopolitical Risk.

-- Political Risk.

-Recent years have shown how financial and macroeconomic conditions can be significantly affected by different politically driven scenarios (e.g. Brexit or USA-China trade war).
+Recent years have shown how financial and macroeconomic conditions can be significantly affected by different politically driven scenarios (e.g. Russian invasion of Ukraine or USA-China trade war).
 In addition, the tax landscape in the Netherlands continues to evolve, which brings additional challenges to banks.
-As such, the CBN Group continues to treat Political Risk as a key Strategic Risk in 2021.
+As such, the CBN Group continues to treat Geopolitical Risk as a key Strategic Risk in 2022.